Recovery of U.S. human remains from the Korean War: Aftermath of the Cold War

-The 2018 Singapore Summit and beyond
+2018 Singapore Summit and beyond

-In the Singapore Summit in 2018, US President Donald Trump and Kim Jong-un of North Korea committed "to recovering POW/MIA remains, including the immediate repatriation of those already identified".
+In the Singapore Summit in 2018, US President Donald Trump and Kim Jong Un of North Korea committed "to recovering POW/MIA remains, including the immediate repatriation of those already identified".
 On 27 July North Korea handed over 55 boxes of human remains.
 The remains were saluted in a ceremony in their honor by US soldiers.
 The North Korean authorities reported to the U.S. Defense POW/MIA Accounting Agency that they couldn't be sure how many individuals were represented in the 55 boxes.
 There was only one dog tag among the remains.
 Other servicemen could be identified through matching DNA, chest X-rays, and dental records.
 Twenty boxes were retrieved from the site of the Battle of Unsan, and 35 from the site of the Battle of Chosin Reservoir.
 There were boots, canteens, and other equipment among the remains.

 By May 2019, six US servicemen had been identified from the remains in the 55 boxes.
 By October 2019, it was reported that 35–40 servicemen had been identified.
-After the failure of the Hanoi Summit, the US suspended the program.AS of April 1, 2022 82 remains have been identified from 55 boxes; the total of remains recovered from 1996 to 2005 are 612 of whom 16 are yet unknown.
+After the failure of the Hanoi Summit, the US suspended the program.
+As of 1 April 2022 82 remains have been identified from 55 boxes; the total of remains recovered from 1996 to 2005 are 612 of whom 16 are yet unknown.

-At the September 2018 inter-Korean summit, South Korean President Moon Jae-in and North Korean leader Kim Jong-un agreed to a joint operation to recover remains in part of the Korean Demilitarized Zone.
+At the September 2018 inter-Korean summit, South Korean President Moon Jae-in and North Korean leader Kim Jong Un agreed to a joint operation to recover remains in part of the Korean Demilitarized Zone.
 The South Korean Ministry of National Defense estimated that the remains of approximately 200 South Korean soldiers, 100 American and French soldiers, and an unknown number of North Korean and Chinese soldiers are buried in the area.
 The remains of just over a thousand American troops are thought to be buried in or near the DMZ.
-On 28 July 2019, President Moon said once excavation was complete for Arrowhead Ridge, they would expand it to cover the whole of the DMZ.
+On 28 July 2019, President Moon said once excavation was complete for Arrowhead Hill, they would expand it to cover the whole of the DMZ.